Don’t Miss Nelson’s Largest Regatta!

 The warm pristine waters of Tasman Bay have been the playground of New Zealand Olympic and World Champion sailors for many years.
 This is your opportunity to join this tradition as the Tasman Bay Cruising Club welcomes sailors and supporters to the region.

-Nelson Regatta 2021 – Schedule of Events to be confirmed
+Nelson Regatta 2021 – Schedule of Events coming soon

 Frequently Asked Questions